8gears/n8n-helm-chart/README.md

 Before you start, make sure you have the following tools ready:

 - Helm >= 3.8
-- external Postgres DB or embedded SQLite (bundled with n8n)
+- external Postgres DB or embedded SQLite (SQLite is bundled with n8n)
 - Helmfile (Optional)

 ## Overview